 You can deploy your service now just as you would to any other kube cluster, However , to access the service you would need an ingress to connect your service from KinD clusters to your local machine for this KinD support multiple ingress.
 Here in this post , I am going to show how to use the Nginx-Ingress controller within the KinD cluster.

-Assuming that you have kubectl already installed on your machine, you can install ingress Niginx-Ingress using the following command.
+already installed on your machine, you can install ingress Niginx-Ingress using the following command.

-kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml
+kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/posts/images/provider/kind/deploy.yaml

-Kubectl will pull and apply all the resources related to the Nginx-Ingress into your cluster in its own ingress-nginx namespace.
+namespace.
 Please note that these are specific resources to allow us to work with kind.
 This may take a couple of seconds to resource to be created.
-You check the status by using the following command. kubectl get po -n ingress-nginx.
+You check the status by using the following command.

 Once the pods are ready, you can start deploying your resource.